 My fifth culinary stop is Chihuahua, honouring the Margarita cocktail’s place of birth.
 Tequila (named after the town in the Mexican state of Jalisco) is distilled from the cooked hearts of Blue Agave (Agave tequilana) and has been a PDO (protected designation of origin) product since 1997; Mexican laws allow tequila production only in the state of Jalisco and a few other limited municipalities.
 However, it has been enjoyed in the whole country almost since its creation in the 16th Century and – thanks in great part to the Margarita – it is exported to countries all over the world.
 In 2017, the top ten destinations were (in millions of liters): the USA, with over 17, 000 (that is 17 billion liters!); Spain, 5.3; Germany 4.6; France 3; Japan, 2; Latvia, 1.8; South Africa 1.6; Canada placed 8th, with almost 1.5; The United Kingdom, 1.4; and Singapore, 1.3.

 My recipe for the Classic Margarita is based on the reference by the creator and a recipe for “… a cocktail invented in a bar in Chihuahua” included in “El Gran Libro de la Cocina Mexicana” by Susanna Palazuelos et al (second edition in Spanish, 1999).
-It may be mixed with ice and strained, or processed with the ice for a refreshing frozen Classic Margarita (photo at the top of this post).
+It may be shaken with ice and strained, or processed with the ice for a refreshing frozen Classic Margarita (photo at the top of this post).
 I have also developed a non-alcoholic version – my personal favourite – using agave syrup, as a nod to the plant from which Tequila is distilled.

 1/2 cup Tequila